jigyasa30/docsythemerepo/content/en/docs/Quickstart/_index.md

 ### Add Data Source

 Let’s configure the data sources from which **AlertLens** gathers metrics for creating alerts.
-You can add freely available Grafana Wikimedia as a data source https://grafana.wikimedia.org:
+As an example for the quick start, let's add a panel from one of the Grafana (open source) dashboards at https://grafana.wikimedia.org.

 4. Click the **Add** button next to the Grafana data source.